-Multiple choice questions are one type of survey-style questions, and they can make a big impact on your research by allowing you to measure customers’ opinions and preferences at a glance.
+Multiple choice questions are one type of survey-style questions.
+They can make a big impact on your research by allowing you to measure participants’ overall opinions and preferences.

 Multiple choice questions are great for:

-- Learning what stands out most to a user on a site
+- Learning what stands out most to a participant on a site

-- Determining what users would do when they reach certain points in the navigation
+- Determining what participants would do when they reach certain points in the navigation

 - Gauging preference for specific designs or elements of your product